roemvaar/cs_notes/algorithms/algorithms.md

 # Algorithms

+Here is a list of the most important algorithms every good coder should be familiar with.

+## Sorting

 TODO: Must have - Algorithms - Sorting: know how to sort.
 Don't do bubble-sort.
 You should know the details of at least one nlog(n) sorting algorithm, preferably two (say, quicksort and merge sort).

-TODO: Must have - Algorithms - Breadth First Search, Depth First Search, Binary Search, Merge Sort and Quicksort

-Here is a list of the most important algorithms every good coder should be familiar with.

-## Sorting

 Sorting: know how to sort.
 Don't do bubble-sort.
 You should know the details of at least one n*log(n) sorting algorithm, preferably two (say, quicksort and merge sort).
 Merge sort can be highly useful in situations where quicksort is impractical, so take a look at it. - https://github.com/roemvaar/algos-and-ds/tree/master/algos/sort